alig2039/project5_squark_back/README.md

 * [GitHub](https://github.com/) is used to store the projects code after being pushed from Git.
 * [Heroku](heroku.com) used as a host.
 * [Npm](https://www.npmjs.com/)
+* Django [Channels](https://github.com/django/channels) to provide chat and private messaging functionality.

 ## Testing
-* Automated testing of URLs and URL names has been implemented and successfully carried out using the Django testing module.
+* Automated testing is used for each app to test models and views implemented and successfully carried out using the Django testing module.
 * User stories were tested to support the View and CRUD functionality imeplemented and expected for every user and every user group

 ### Further Testing